 President Marlene Pierce called the meeting to order at 9:00 AM and led the flag salute.
-She welcomed new members.
-Board members present were Elaine Hoggan, Kathy Hamilton, Carolyn Levitski, Richard Schwartz, and Annamarie Padula
+Board members present were, Carolyn Levitski, Barbara Jones, Richard Schwartz, Annamarie Padula, and Kathy Hamilton.

-Minutes The minutes from the February meeting were presented.
+Minutes --The minutes from the January meeting were presented.
 Annamarie Padula moved, and Barbara Jones seconded, a motion to approve the minutes.
 Motion passed.

 Treasurer’s Report—Annamarie Padula -- The January beginning balance was $11,844.33.
 There was income from memberships of $1,900.00, and expenses of $1,560.71 for the newsletter printing and mailing, and for the HELP center Christmas gifts.
 The ending balance was $12,183.62 .Barbara Jones moved and Carolyn Levitski seconded a motion to accept the treasurer’s report.
 Motion carried.

 Membership: Membership renewals are still coming in.
 A membership chairperson is still needed.

 Roads and Traffic—Richard Schwartz—A major highway job of constructing guard rails along State Route 74 between Bee Canyon and Lake Hemet is in progress.
 This requires traffic control and a short wait of up to ten minutes depending on the time of day.